-International Flavors & Fragrances, Inc. Other Companies: Safe Water Network
+Public Companies: International Flavors & Fragrances, Inc. Other Companies: Safe Water Network

 From September 2006 until her retirement in September 2010, Ms. Gold was Chief Executive Officer, President and a director of The Western Union Company, a leading company in global money transfer.
 Ms. Gold was President of Western Union Financial Services, Inc. and Senior Executive Vice President of First Data Corporation, former parent company of The Western Union Company and provider of electronic commerce and payment solutions, from May 2002 to September 2006.
-Prior to that, Ms. Gold May 2002.
-From 1998 to 1999, Ms. Gold served as President and Chief Executive Officer of Excel Communications, Inc., a former telecommunications and e-commerce services provider, from October 1999 to May 2002.
+Prior to that, Ms. Gold served as Vice Chairman and Chief Executive Officer of Excel Communications, Inc., a former telecommunications and e-commerce services provider, from October 1999 to May 2002.
 From 1998 to 1999, Ms. Gold served as President and Chief Executive Officer of Beaconsfield Group, Inc., a direct selling advisory firm that she founded.
 Prior to founding Beaconsfield Group, Ms. Gold spent 28 years (from 1970 to 1998) with Avon Products, Inc., in a variety of positions, including as Executive Vice President, Global Direct Selling Development, Senior Vice President and President of Avon North America, and Senior Vice President & Chief Executive Officer of Avon Canada.
 Ms. Gold is currently a director of International Flavors & Fragrances, Inc. She also sits on the board of Safe Water Network, a non-profit organization working to develop locally owned, sustainable solutions to provide safe drinking water.
-From 1997 to 2020, Ms. Gold was a director of ITT Inc. (formerly ITT Corporation); from 2001 to 2020, she was a director of Exelis, Inc. Ms. Gold is also on the Board of Governors of Carleton University in Ottawa Canada.
+From 1997 to 2020, Ms. Gold was a director of ITT Inc. (formerly ITT Corporation); from 2001 to 2020, she was a director of New York Life Insurance; and from October 2011 to May 2013, she was a director of Exelis, Inc. Ms. Gold is also on the Board of Governors of Carleton University in Ottawa Canada.

-Jerry P. LEAMON Director Since: 2012 Former Global Managing Director, Deloitte Age: 69 Board Qualifications and Skills:
+Jerry P. LEAMON Director Since: 2012 Former Global Managing Director, Deloitte Age: 69